 - be taking at least 1 CAP course at RCBC or Rowan University, or be enrolled in a AP course

 Rowan College at Burlington County (RCBC) is using an online registration process called DualEnroll.
-Follow the two step by step documents in order to register for RCBC CAP Credit.
-Students will need to create an account before choosing from the list of LRHSD courses offered as RCBC CAP. rcbc.app.dualenroll.com
+Follow this step by step document in order to register for RCBC CAP Credit.
+Students will need to create an account before choosing from the list of LRHSD courses offered as RCBC CAP: https://rcbc.dualenroll.com

 Step 2: Guidance Counselor electronically approves eligible student for CAP credit.

 Step 3: Parent/Guardian gives consent and enters payment information.